The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 When it came to the accused, the standards seem to have been more lax.

-To illustrate this: while the court cites several instances to state that the survivor did not behave in a manner that expected of an sexual assault victim, the accused’s version is taken at face value.
+To illustrate this: while the court cites several instances to state that the survivor did not behave in a manner that is expected of an sexual assault victim, the accused’s version is taken at face value.

 One of the crucial elements of the judgement that tipped the scales is the court’s finding that the apology email that Tejpal sent to the survivor was under duress.